quicwg/multipath/draft-ietf-quic-multipath.md

 by ensuring that the peer is able to receive packets at that address (see {{Section 8 of QUIC-TRANSPORT}}).
 Endpoints need to pre-allocate new Connection IDs with associating Path Identifiers before initiating new paths.
-The Path Identifier of the
-Destination Connection ID is used to associate a packet to a packet number space that is used on a valid path.
+The Path Identifier communicated when advertising a Destination Connection ID is used to associate a packet to a packet number space that is used on a valid path.
 Further, the
 Path Identifier of Destination Connection ID is used as numerical identifier